BIBLICAL HERMENEUTICS

 6. WHEN IN DOUBT CONSULT A CONCORDANCE

-Some Bible versions contain mistranslations of particular words.
-A good concordance, such as Vine's or Strong's (classic editions) will help you locate the original Hebrew or Greek word and its most accurate meaning.
+Some Bible versions contain mistranslations of certain words.
+A reliable concordance, such as Vine’s or Strong’s (classic editions), can help you trace the original Hebrew or Greek word and uncover its most accurate meaning.
 This is especially helpful when attempting to dissect a particularly controversial teaching.

 7. BE MINDFUL OF ANCIENT CULTURE

-The Bible contains various idioms and expressions and recounts certain traditions that hardly mean anything to those of us in the modern era.
-It is important to realize that the grammar and speech and even lifestyle practices of Western society are greatly disconnected from the Bible period.
-So study history first before cementing your assumptions on any particular issue.
+The Bible includes idioms, expressions, and traditions that may be unfamiliar or meaningless to those of us in the modern era.
+It’s important to recognize that the grammar, language, and even lifestyle practices of Western society are vastly different from those of the biblical period.
+Therefore, it is crucial to study history before drawing conclusions or making assumptions about any particular issue.

 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge...
 (2 Pet 1:5).